freebsd/freebsd-src/docs/GettingStarted.rst

 intermittent failures when building LLVM with position independent code.
 The symptom is an error about cyclic dependencies.
 We recommend upgrading to a newer version of Gold.

+**Clang 3.0 with libstdc++ 4.7.x**: a few Linux distributions (Ubuntu 12.10, Fedora 17) have both Clang 3.0 and libstdc++ 4.7 in their repositories.
+Clang 3.0 does not implement a few builtins that are used in this library.
+We recommend using the system GCC to compile LLVM and Clang in this case.

+**Clang 3.0 on Mageia 2**.
+There's a packaging issue: Clang can not find at least some (``cxxabi.h``) libstdc++ headers.

 .. _Getting Started with LLVM: